-The Controller who determines the purposes and means of Personal Data collecting and processing is Wellington Computer Systems Limited with registered office 91 Wellington Park, Belfast, BT9 6DP.
+The Controller who determines the purposes and means of Personal Data collecting and processing is Wellington Computer Systems Limited with registered office 20 Adelaide Street, Belfast, BT2 8GD.

 The processing operations of Personal Data, whether or not by automated means, are performed on behalf of the Controller by Wellington Computer Systems Limited.

-Data Subject takes note that aggregated statistics and information, where the identity of a specific individual cannot be identified, is not Personal Data.
-Controller reserves the right to use aggregated information in any manner it determines, in its discretion, to be appropriate.
-Use of such aggregated information may include, but not be limited to, the preparation of aggregated user statistics and information summaries to improve efficiencies, more effectively describe Controller’s product and service offerings, and assist in the marketing of Controller’s products and services.
+The Controller reserves the right to use Data Subject aggregated information in any manner it determines, in its discretion, to be appropriate.
+Use of such aggregated information may include, but not be limited to, the preparation of aggregated user statistics and information summaries to improve efficiencies, more effectively describe Controller’s product and service offerings and assist in the marketing of the Controller’s products and services.

-Controller collects various types of Personal Data.
-During the course of using Controller’s Web Site or doing business or interacting with Controller, or receiving products and services from or through Controller, Data Subject may depending on the nature of the circumstances be asked to provide Controller with:
+The Controller collects various types of Personal Data.
+During the course of using Controller’s website, doing business with or interacting with the Controller, receiving products and services from or through the Controller, the Data Subject may, depending on the nature of the circumstances, be asked to provide the Controller with:

-Certain forms of information, such as government issued or private sector issued licenses, permits, certificates, cards, in the nature of driver's licenses, social insurance/security number, passports, insurance cards, voucher numbers, and the like, although convenient for identification, is voluntary.
+Certain forms of information, such as government-issued or private sector-issued licenses, permits, certificates, cards, social insurance/security number, passports, insurance cards, voucher numbers, and the like, although convenient for identification, is voluntary.

-It is a Data Subject’s decision whether he/she wants to provide this, or other suitable identification, subject to any legal requirements.
+It is a Data Subject’s decision whether they want to provide this, or other suitable identification, subject to any legal requirements.

-In addition, the Controller may review and analyse a Data Subject’s use of products and services, to help him serve the Data Subject better, and to bring other products and services to the Data Subject’s attention, which the Controller feel, will be of benefit to the Data Subject.
-The Controller also collect and analyze information from other sources for the same purposes.
+In addition, the Controller may review and analyse a Data Subject’s use of products and services, to help them serve the Data Subject better, and to bring other products and services to the Data Subject’s attention, which the Controller feels, will be of benefit to the Data Subject.
+The Controller may also collect and analyse information from other sources for the same purposes.

-The Controller keeps the Personal Data collected from about Data Subject strictly confidential.
+The Controller keeps the Personal Data collected from a Data Subject strictly confidential.
 Only authorized personnel have access to this Personal Data.
-Personnel of the Controller and Processor who have access to Personal Data receive training regarding privacy protection.
+Personnel of the Controller and Processor who are permitted access to Personal Data receive training regarding privacy protection at periodic intervals.

 The Controller shall not be responsible for any claims, damages, costs or losses whatsoever arising out of or in any way related to third-party connections to or use of the Internet.

-The Controller shall not be responsible for events beyond our direct control, and therefore will not be liable for any direct, indirect, incidental, consequential or punitive damages relating to the uses or releases of Personal Data.
+The Controller shall not be responsible for events beyond our direct control, and therefore will not be liable for any direct, indirect, incidental, consequential or punitive damages relating to the use or release of Personal Data.

 Data Subjects are entitled at any time to obtain confirmation of the existence of Personal Data and to be informed of their contents and origin, to verify their accuracy, or else request that such data be supplemented, updated or rectified.

-Data Subjects have the right to request erasure, anonymization or blocking of any data that is processed in breach of the law as well as to object in all cases, on legitimate grounds, to processing of the data.
+Data Subjects have the right to request the erasure, anonymization or blocking of any data that is processed in breach of the law as well as to object in all cases, on legitimate grounds, to processing of their personal data.

-Where the processing of Personal Data is performed in the context of the activities of the Controller and/or Processor established in European Union.
-This processing may be subject to EU Regulation 2016/679 and other applicable privacy laws on the protection of natural person with regard the processing of personal data and the free movement of such data, and to the relevant EU member country national law before the competent local court.
+Where the processing of Personal Data is performed in the context of the activities of the Controller and/or Processor established in European Union, this processing may be subject to EU Regulation 2016/679 and other applicable privacy laws on the protection of the natural person, with regard to the processing of personal data and the free movement of such data, and to the relevant EU member country national law before the competent local court.